robomechanics/MiniRHex/README.md

 ![Payload Demonstration](Images/Brick_carrying.png)
 ## Setup Instructions
+Building a MiniRhex require access to a 3D printer and laser cutter.
+The links for off the shelf parts can be found below.

 ### Parts List
 The Parts List and Links to order can be found in https://github.com/robomechanics/MiniRHex/blob/master/MiniRhexHardware.xlsx